Looking for a way to keep track of your child’s reading progress? Check out our free printable homeschool book log!

 If you have to keep homeschool records, a book log can be a great resource to use.
-You can track what books and how many pages your child is reading throughout the year.
+You can track the progress they’ve made through their homeschool booklist or anything else they read throughout the year.

 It can then go into your child’s portfolio or records that you present to the state each year.

 A homeschool book log is also a great way to encourage a love of reading.
 If you struggle with getting your kids to read more often, this can be a great way to help increase their motivation and enthusiasm.